apreus/paris-project-exhibition/_paris-project-exhibition/pci_30.md

   cock design on coin)
 rights: Library of Congress No known restrictions on publication.
 selection:
-caption: The gallic cock serves as an unnoficial national symbol of France.
-This poster c.1915 uses the iconography of the Gallic cock to encourage the French people to support the war effort, reading, "Deposit your gold for France.
-Gold fights for victory."
-The image depicts a German soldier in the process of being crushed by a gold coin imprinted with the Gallic cock.
+caption: 'This 1915 poster uses the iconography of the Gallic cock to encourage the French people to support the war effort, reading, "Deposit your gold for France.
+  Gold fights for victory." '
-order: '29'
+order: '24'
 layout: paris-project-exhibition
 collection: paris-project-exhibition
 thumbnail: "/img/derivatives/iiif/images/pci_30/full/250,/0/default.jpg"